 Now that you know how to clean your tea kettle, you can work it into your daily and weekly routines.
-Here are the advantages to using a tea kettle to heat water for tea.
+There are advantages to using a tea kettle to heat water for tea instead of a microwave.

 To experience the full flavor of your tea, cleaning your tea kettle is essential.
 If you have hard water in your town and don’t have a water softener, cleaning your kettle weekly is important.
 Even if water was left in your kettle for a few days and there is rust, it can still be cleaned.